Muffler by Dave Belliveau

 The pop-rivets make for a nice looking unit, but make it harder to take all apart.
 We need to clean these about once a year so using sheet metal screws would probably be a better choice.

-To finish up, I sealed all the seams with caulk.
+To finish up, I sealed all the seams with polyurethane caulk (silicon caulk reacts with galvanized metal and eventually comes off).